 HIV (human immunodeficiency virus) is the virus that causes AIDS (acquired immunodeficiency syndrome).
-HIV progressively destroys the body's ability to fight infections and certain cancers.
-It weakens the immune system by infecting lymphocytes, a type of white blood cell, that normally help the body fight infections.
+If untreated, HIV can progressively destroy the body's ability to fight infections and certain cancers.
+It can weaken the immune system by infecting lymphocytes, a type of white blood cell, that normally help the body fight infections.
 Specific lymphocytes known as T-helper cells or CD4 cells are major targets for HIV.
 The virus binds to CD4 cells, enters them, replicates inside them, and eventually kills them.

-Over time, the amount of HIV virus—the viral load—increases while the number of CD4 cells in the blood declines.
+Over time and without treatment, the amount of HIV virus—the viral load—can increase while the number of CD4 cells in the blood declines.
 After several years without treatment, the number of CD4 cells can drop to the point that AIDS-associated conditions and symptoms begin to appear.
-AIDS treatments can slow disease progression by reducing the amount of HIV in the body.
+AIDS treatments can slow and even precent the disease from progressing by reducing the amount of HIV in the body.
 This allows the body's CD4 cells to increase or stabilize.

-Currently, the Centers for Disease Control and Prevention (CDC) estimates that about 50,000 people in the U.S are newly infected with HIV each year, that 1.2 million people in the U.S. are living with HIV infection, and that nearly 13% of those with the infection are not aware of it and can pass the virus on to others.
-In 2012, the year with the most current statistics, nearly 14,000 people with AIDS died, and almost 660,000 have died since the beginning of the epidemic, according to the CDC.
+The Centers for Disease Control and Prevention (CDC) estimates that about 38,000 people in the U.S were diagnosed with HIV in 2018, the year with the most current statistics.
+Additionally, 1.2 million people in the U.S. are living with HIV infection, and nearly 14% of those with the infection are not aware of it and can pass the virus on to others.
+In 2018, nearly 16,000 people diagnosed with HIV died.
+These deaths may be due to any cause.

-Worldwide, as many as 2.1 million people in 2013 were newly infected with HIV, 1.5 million died of AIDS-related illnesses, and 35 million people were living with HIV, according to the World Health Organization.
+Worldwide, 690,000 died of AIDS-related illnesses in 2019 and 38 million people were living with HIV, according to the World Health Organization.

 HIV can be spread the following ways: